ahlstromcj/seq66/README.md

 __Seq66__ is a major refactoring of Sequencer64/Kepler34, both being reboots of __Seq24__ with modern C++ and new features.
 Linux users can build this application from the source code.
-See the INSTALL file.
+See the INSTALL file; it has notes on many types on installation, including notes for OpenSUSE Tumbleweed.
 Windows users can get an installer package on GitHub or build it with Qt Creator.
 A comprehensive PDF user-manual is provided.

 ![Alt text](doc/latex/images/main-window/main-window-fluxbox.png?raw=true "Seq66
 Dark-Cold Fluxbox")